 The reader will quickly realize I am not acquainted with philosophical vocabulary in English and that I am a poor translator.
-This translation has been made quite quickly and needs to be revised and improved, but I do hope the English reader will at least roughly understand what it is about in general terms.
+This translation has been done, for practical reasons, quite quickly and needs to be revised and improved, but I do hope the English reader will at least roughly understand what it is about in general terms.

 Concerning Marx and Engels, I tried as much as possible to find the English version of their writings, which I found on the Internet.
 I simply mentioned the title of the book.

-Concerning Proudhon, it seems the only book that has been translated is the Système des contradictions économiques, or System of Economic contradictions, available on the Internet.
+It seems the only book that has been translated in English is the Système des contradictions économiques, (System of Economic contradictions), available on the Internet.
 I mention this book either under the French or the English title.

 Not being particularly a “Proudhonian” myself, my intention is not to “rehabilitate” this author but to give credit for his contribution to the founding of anarchist doctrine, particularly in a field that is little known : methodology.